MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

        PWA running offline
     :::image-end:::

 ## Add push notifications to your PWA

-You can create PWAs that support push notifications by:
+You may create PWAs that support push notifications by completing the following tasks.

-1. Subscribing to a messaging service using the [Push API][MDNPushApi].
+1. Subscribe to a messaging service using the [Push API][MDNPushApi]
-2. Displaying toast messages when a message is received from the service using the [Notifications API][MDNNotificationsApi].
+1. Display a toast messages when a message is received from the service using the [Notifications API][MDNNotificationsApi]

 As with Service Workers, these are standards-based APIs that work across browsers, so you only have to write the code once for it to work everywhere that PWAs are supported.
 For more information on delivering push messages to different browsers on your server, use the [Web-Push][NPMWebPush] open-source library.

 The following steps have been adapted from the Push Rich Demo in [Service Worker Cookbook][ServiceWorkerCookbookPushRichDemo] provided by Mozilla, which has a number of other useful Web Push and service worker recipes.

 ### Step 1 - Generate VAPID keys

 Push notifications require VAPID \(Voluntary Application Server Identification\) keys in order to send push messages to the PWA client.
 There are several VAPID key generators available online \(for example, [vapidkeys.com][VapidkeysMain]\).
 After generation, you should get a JSON object containing a public and private key.
-Save the keys for subsequent steps in this tutorial.
-For information on how VAPID and WebPush works, see [Sending VAPID identified WebPush Notifications via Mozilla’s Push Service][MozillaServicesSendingVapidWebPushNotificationsPush].
+Save the keys for subsequent steps in the following tutorial.
+For information on how VAPID and WebPush works, see [Sending VAPID identified WebPush Notifications via Mozilla's Push Service][MozillaServicesSendingVapidWebPushNotificationsPush].

 ### Step 2 - Subscribe to push notifications

 Service workers handle push events and toast notification interactions in your PWA.
 To subscribe the PWA to server push notifications, ensure the following conditions are met.

-* Your PWA is installed, active and registered.
+*   Your PWA is installed, active and registered
-* Your code that performs the subscription task is on the main UI thread of the PWA.
+*   Your code that performs the subscription task is on the main UI thread of the PWA
-* You have network connectivity.
+*   You have network connectivity

 Before a new push subscription is created, Microsoft Edge checks if the user granted the PWA permission to receive notifications.
 If not, the user is prompted by the browser for permission.
 If the permission is denied, the request to `registration.pushManager.subscribe` throws a `DOMException`, which must be handled.
 For more on permission management, see [Push Notifications in Microsoft Edge][WindowsBlogsWebNotificationsEdge].